 Posting on a regular schedule keeps your audience engaged.
 A good rule of thumb is to post at least once a week.
 Posting to your blog even more often can be beneficial.
 But it takes a lot more of your time and can lead to burnout if you’re not careful.
 But hey, if you can do it, go for it!

 Posting irregularly or infrequently doesn’t foster good reader engagement.
 Try to put up a new post on the same day(s) every week so your readers will know when to expect new content.
 If they can expect a new post on a certain day, they’re more likely to go to your blog and look for your new post.
+Don't forget to email your readers every time you publish a post!

 Create Engaging Headlines to Grow Traffic